Frequently Asked Questions

 No. All Global Affairs majors must take GLBL 225 and GLBL 275.

-Can my class in _____ count as an elective?
+Can my class in _____ count as a Global Affairs elective?

 How many courses can be taken credit/d/fail toward the major’s requirements?

-None of the 12 courses required for the major can be taken credit/d/fail.
-An L5 course used to demonstrate the language proficiency can be taken credit/d/fail.
-A "credit" in the L5 course will meet the proficiency requirement.
+None of the courses required for the major can be taken credit/d/fail.
+Only an L5 (if admitted prior to Fall 2025) or L4 (if admitted starting Fall 2025) language course used to demonstrate language proficiency may be taken credit/d/fail.
+A "credit" in the L5/L4 course will meet the major’s proficiency requirement.

-Start with UCS, who have a large resource center, oversee ERecruiting (the online opportunities system), and offer resume advising.
-After you have visited their office please contact Elizabeth Gill, who is an excellent resource in Jackson's Career Development Office and can provide you with global affairs-specific information.
+Start with Yale’s Office of Career Strategy (OCS), which has a large resource center, oversee ERecruiting (an online opportunities system), and offer resume advising.
+After you have visited OCS, please contact the Assistant Dean for Career Development at Jackson, who can provide you with global affairs-specific information.

 Who do I contact if I have a question about my courses, the major or degree audit?